-- A national coordination mechanism is in place and functioning, addressing nurturing care in a holistic way, and involving a wide range of stakeholders. - There are champions for nurturing care in all sectors and relevant bodies.
-Ideally, they are at a high level, including the ministries of finance and planning, the president's office, and local government. - Comprehensive policy objectives have been adopted for early childhood development, with due attention to the early years and to nurturing care for early childhood development. - A national roadmap or strategy for early childhood development has been developed and costed.
+- A national coordination mechanism is in place and functioning, addressing all five components of nurturing care, and involving a wide range of stakeholders. - There are champions for nurturing care in all sectors and relevant bodies.
+Ideally, they are at a high level, including the ministries of finance and planning, the president's office, and local government. - Multisectoral policy objectives have been adopted for early childhood development, with due attention to the early years. - A national roadmap or strategy for early childhood development has been developed and costed.
 This informs planning in many sectors, with due attention to the early years and support for nurturing care. - Sector plans and budgets both national and sub-national - include interventions for supporting nurturing care.
-They are being implemented by health, nutrition, education, child protection and other sectors. - Government spending and action on nurturing care for early childhood development is equitable and properly tracked.
+They are being implemented by health, nutrition, education, child protection and other sectors. - Government spending and action to support nurturing care for early childhood development is equitable and properly tracked.